Skip to main content

 Research Interests

-At the Gao Lab, our mission is to uncover fundamental biological mechanisms and translate these insights into transformative therapies that advance human health.
+The Gao Lab's mission is to uncover fundamental biological mechanisms and translate these insights into transformative therapies that advance human health.
 We combine biomolecular engineering, gene editing, and chemical biology to explore and interpret the genetic and cellular landscape.
 By leveraging discoveries in basic science, we aim to develop next-generation genomic medicine capable of overcoming current limitations in delivery, efficacy, and safety.